markkampe/MarkovAvailability/README.md

 	MarkovTest.py	a sample application using the MarkovAvail class Tires		a sample availability model
 	Tires.dict	an external data dictionary for transition rates

+#### PROBLEM ###
+	In 2024 I updated MarkovAvail.py to use pydotplus and be more python3.
+		./MarkovTest.py Complex Complex.dict	... seems to work
+		./MarkovTest.py Tires Tires.dict	... now fails

+		It dies on a numpy.linalg.LinAlgError:Singular Matrix
+		I spent a little while looking at it

+			./MarkovTest.py -d2 Tires Tires.dict

+		and the problem was not obvious (to me).
+My wild guess is that a new implementation of numpy matrix inversion does new tests that this matrix now fails.
+If I ever want to use this again, I should spend a while getting deeper into what numpy doesn't like about my matrix and why my matrix looks like that.